lzhengchun/matrix-cuda/README.md

 To increase the "computation-to-memory ratio", the tiled matrix multiplication can be applied.
 One thread block computes one tile of matrix C. One thread in the thread block computes one element of the tile.
 The figure shows a 32 x 32 matrix divided into four 16 x 16 tiles.
 To compute this, four thread blocks each with 16 x 16 threads can be created.
 The GPU kernel computes C in multiple iterations.
 In each iteration, one thread block loads one tile of A and one tile of B from global memory to shared memory, performs computation, and stores temporal result of C in register.
 After all the iteration is done, the thread block stores one tile of C into global memory.
 For example, a thread block can computer C0,0 in two iterations: C0,0 = A0,0 B0,0 + A0,1 B1,0.
 Therefore, in the tiled implementation, the amount of computation is still 2 x M x N x K flop.
 However, using tile size of B, the amount of global memory access is 2 x M x N x K / B word.
 The "computation-to-memory ratio" is approximately B/4 (flop/byte).
 We now can tune the "computation-to-memory" ratio by changing the tile size B. Futher explain please redirect to http://www.es.ele.tue.nl/~mwijtvliet/5KK73/?page=mmcuda (take care the Pseudocode, some issue was ignored).

-As you can see from the test results, tiled version has a much better sppedup than *gpu_matrix_mult*.
+As you can see from the test results, tiled version has a much better speedup than *gpu_matrix_mult*.

 #comparison with openmp